khannasahab/beautiful-jekyll/hireme.md

 {: .box-plain}
 **About me**<br/>Started my Professional journey in 2010 and fell in love with internet/software there after.
 I believe in user centric teams and Product Engineering.
 I like reading and writing tech blogs.
+I have experience with data driven development and I have been using it everywhere possible.

 {: .box-plain}
 **Core Strength**<br/> Tech: OOPS, Android & Java, Product Management, git<br/>Product: I have a good eye for UX and I love to shape ideas into reality.
-I believe in data driven development and user centric teams

 {: .box-bordered}
 **Why am I a good candidate?**
 <br/><br/>
  I have always been an Engineer with users in the center of all solutions I have architected or programmed.
 I love to see ideas shaping into a real product.
-I believe in Data-driven development and user-centric teams.
 <br/>
 I am good at having a sound communication with designers and developers which is a crucial aspect of any software development.
 <br/><br/>